abubakarmetex/PictroAI_web/README.md

 # Instructions for Setting Up the Project

-Thank you for choosing to work with Ropstam!
-We are excited to provide you with instructions on how to set up the project on your local machine.
+Thank you for choosing to work with us We are excited to provide you with instructions on how to set up the project on your local machine.

 ## Prerequisites